AVEVA/AVEVA-Samples-PI-System/piwebapi_samples/Data_Analysis/README.md

 ### Data Overview
 In this sample, we are denoting these control systems as two different `VAVCO` units which are represented as AF Elements.
 Each of these elements have different attributes which mimic an actual cooling unit such as `% cooling` and `Set Point Offset`.

-There are also eventframes of the template `VAVCO startup` which represent the start up events of the cooling unit.
+There are also AF EventFrames of the template `VAVCO startup` which represent the start up events of the cooling unit.
 They have some attributes which capture the metadata on start time as well as end time.

 All this data is available as part of `Building Data.xml`.
 There is a helpful utility which will import this database as well as create and populate the PI Points.
 Find more on how to use it in the next section.